Camru/christmas-lake/README.md

 # Raspberry Pi

-On boot, the pi runs nginx (which serves the index.html and static js/css assets and will run the systemd service located at /etc/systemd/system/my_app.service
+On boot, the pi runs caddy (which serves the index.html and static js/css assets) and reverse proxies the pi IP to the backend server and will run the systemd service located at /etc/systemd/system/my_app.service

 This service calls the go run command and passes the flag for the db dsn